tolulope23-ops/hng12-stage3-textSummariser-telexIntegration/README.md

 ## PROJECT DESCRIPTION
- The Telex Text Summarizer is a Modifier Integration designed for the Telex platform.
+Telex Text Summarizer is a Modifier Integration designed for the Telex platform.
 This integration utilizes Natural Language Processing (NLP) techniques to generate concise and meaningful summaries of long-form text inputs.
 It enhances text readability and improves information processing by extracting key insights from the given content.

  ## PROJECT FEATURES
  1. Automatic Summarization: Converts lengthy text into a shorter, coherent version while preserving key